ovh/ai-training-examples/jobs/neuralangelo/README.md

 Follow the process described [here](https://github.com/mli0603/BlenderNeuralangelo?tab=readme-ov-file#2-locating-the-control-panel) to adjust the bounding sphere.

-Push the adjusted configuration in the S3 bucket:
+Push the adjusted configuration in the S3 compatible bucket:

 ```shell
 make push-data